 You have to ascertain the identity of any individual with whom you conduct a large cash transaction, at the time of the transaction, if you have to keep a large cash transaction record for it, as described in subsection 3.2.
+If the transaction is a deposit to a business account, you do not have to ascertain the identity of the individual conducting it.

-See subsection 4.6 to find out how to ascertain the identity of an individual for a large cash transaction.
+See section 4.8 to find out how to ascertain the identity of an individual for large cash transactions.